Advertising representation for cosmetics and quasi-drugs

 • Limitations on advertising expressions should be eased so that the role of routine care using cosmetics and quasi-drugs, such as health maintenance and disease prevention, can also be promoted.

-• ”Consumers’ experience” should be allowed to be used in advertising if it is the scope recognised by the cosmetics.
+• ”Consumers’ experience” should be allowed to be used in advertising.